tirimid/bwuhos/README.md

 Do not run bwuhos on real hardware, it probably won't even work.
 And if it does, I make no promises about how safe it is to run it.
-After building the project, you can should run the `run.sh` script as follows:
+After building the project, you should run the `run.sh` script as follows:

 ```
 $ ./run.sh &